Poll: More Americans want immigration to stay the same

 Sample sizes for each year's survey vary from about 1,500 to about 3,000 adults, with margins of error falling between plus or minus 2.2 percentage points and plus or minus 3.1 percentage points.

 The most recent survey was conducted April 12 through November 10, 2018 and includes interviews with 2,348 American adults.
-MARGIN OF ERROR?

 Online: http://www.apnorc.org